-Sculptor Amanda Matthews, co-owner of the firm Prometheus Art, is designing the piece, which is expected to be installed at the north tip of the island in summer 2020.
-The installation will consist of a long walkway that stretches past several mirrored spheres and four seven-foot-tall faces, each cast in bronze and inscribed with excerpts from Bly’s work, likely in the American Typewriter font.
-The walkway leads to a statue of Bly herself.
-Matthews titled her installation The Girl Puzzle, a nod to the headline of Bly’s first published article, a thoughtful, passionate 1885 piece in the Pittsburgh Dispatch in which Bly advocated for solid, stimulating, paying jobs for women workers.
-The four large faces in the installation are cleaved elegantly apart like enormous jigsaw pieces.
+Sculptor Amanda Matthews, co-owner of the firm Prometheus Art, designed the piece, which was installed at the north tip of the island in late 2021.
+It consists of a long walkway that stretches past several mirrored spheres and four seven-foot-tall faces, representing a young girl, an African-American woman, an Asian-American woman, and a queer woman.
+Each is cast in bronze and cleaved elegantly apart like enormous jigsaw pieces.
+The walkway leads to a statue of Bly herself, cast in a silver bronze.
+Matthews titled her installation The Girl Puzzle, a nod to the headline of Bly’s first published article, a thoughtful, passionate 1885 piece in the Pittsburgh Dispatch in which Bly advocated for solid, stimulating, paying jobs for women workers, and it is etched with her words.

 Faces loomed large in Bly’s work: She was captivated by her subjects’ faces, and also made detailed notes about the staggering size of the eyes, nose, and ears of the giant Buddha that she encountered on a trip to Kamakura, Japan.
 “I thought, ‘Wow, this idea of what could be seen on faces was really something to her and her writing,’” Matthews says.
-Her depiction of Bly’s face, which will be cast in silver bronze, is partly inspired by strong, thoughtful, and visionary gods in Greek, Norse, or Roman mythology.
-The artist also thought that Bly’s famously unruly bangs could evoke the laurel wreaths that often crowned their heads.
+Her depiction of Bly’s face is partly inspired by strong, thoughtful, and visionary gods in Greek, Norse, or Roman mythology.
+The artist also thought that Bly’s famously unruly bangs evoked the laurel wreaths that often crowned their heads.

-The other faces in the installation won’t reference particular people Bly met through her reporting.
-Instead, Matthews drew from people in her own life to include depictions of women of various races and ages.
+The other faces in the installation don’t reference particular people Bly met through her reporting.
+Instead, Matthews drew from people in her own life.
 “It came to me almost like a wave over me,” she says.
 “I could see the faces, and would get up in the middle of the night and go to my computer.”
 Inspirations include Matthews’s own daughters, a friend who lost her child, and the mother of Matthew’s studio assistant, who was forced into a concentration camp for Japanese Americans during World War II.
-The site will be ADA-accessible, with space for visitors who use wheelchairs, and will be accompanied by Braille plaques and an audio guide, says Terrence McCauley, the public information officer for the Roosevelt Island Operating Corporation.

 Public art has a notorious diversity problem, and the subjects of most New York City sculptures are still overwhelmingly white and male.
 In 2019, a paltry five women from history were commemorated in outdoor public art across the five boroughs, the New York Times reported.
 The paper noted that statues of four more women were in the works across the city: A sculpture of singer Billie Holiday, in Queens; one of pediatrician and public health advocate Helen Rodríguez Trías, in the Bronx; one of teacher Elizabeth Jennings Graham, whose protests helped spur the desegregation of the city’s streetcars, in Manhattan; and one of lighthouse keeper Katherine Walker, on Staten Island.
 Matthews views her installation as a chance to celebrate Bly as well as women whose accomplishments and struggles have been shunted to the margins of history.
 “They don’t have a lot of stories written about them,” Matthews says.
 “They certainly don’t have a lot of sculptures honoring them.”

-In the 19th century, women could be confined in squalid asylums merely because they were perceived as different, or even because they were non-native English speakers who struggled to speak with doctors or authorities.
+In the 19th century, women could be confined in squalid asylums merely because they were perceived as different, or even because they were non-native English speakers who struggled to communicate with doctors or authorities.
 Bly left a legacy on the island: Her exposé was widely read and shifted city policy.
 Today, the main vestige of the asylum is an octagon-shaped tower, which was once an entrance to the structure, and is now part of a luxury apartment building.
-Soon, the monument will make this painful past a little more visible.
+But this new monument makes the painful past Bly documented visible again.